MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-analyze-activity-logs-with-microsoft-graph.md

 The Microsoft Entra [reporting APIs](/graph/api/resources/azure-ad-auditlog-overview) provide you with programmatic access to the data through a set of REST APIs.
 You can call these APIs from many programming languages and tools.
 The Microsoft Graph API isn't designed for pulling large amounts of activity data.
 Pulling large amounts of activity data using the API might lead to issues with pagination and performance.

-This article describes how to get started analyzing Microsoft Entra activity logs with Microsoft Graph.
+This article describes how to analyze Microsoft Entra activity logs with Microsoft Graph Explorer and Microsoft Graph PowerShell.

 ## Prerequisites